janxious/ShopSeller/README.md

-# This mod is no longer supported an is here for legacy version support and code visibility only.
+# This mod is no longer supported.
+This repo is here for legacy version support and code visibility only.

 # ShopSeller